pass-culture/pass-culture-app-native/doc/installation/iOS.md

       bundle exec fastlane ios download_certificates --env testing
       ```

-   1. When required (multiple times), use the git ssh URL of the [private certificates repository](https://github.com/pass-culture/pass-culture-app-native-certificates)
+   1. When required (multiple times), use the git ssh URL of the private certificates repository
-   1. Get the `match repo passphrase` on [Keeper in the "Tech" vault](https://keepersecurity.eu/vault/#detail/saH6X4El4qtxQQIDI4AzcQ).
+   1. Get the `match repo passphrase` on our password manager in the "Tech" vault.

    1. It might ask your session password twice to continue, it might also ask you to do the previous step twice.